ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/taxii/taxii_2.1.rst

 .. hint::

-    If you are using **version 2.0** of the **ThreatConnect TAXII Server** App, you can obtain the complete ThreatConnect TAXII 2.1 server URL by opening the **ThreatConnect TAXII Server** user interface, clicking the ⋮ menu at the top right of the screen, and selecting **TAXII Server Base API URL**.
+    If you are using **version 2.0** of the **ThreatConnect TAXII Server** App, you can obtain the complete ThreatConnect TAXII 2.1 server URL by opening the `ThreatConnect TAXII Server user interface <https://knowledge.threatconnect.com/docs/installing-and-configuring-the-threatconnect-taxii-21-server#using-the-threatconnect-taxii-server-user-interface>`_, clicking the ⋮ menu at the top right of the screen, and selecting **TAXII Server Base API URL**.
 Note that this URL will have the ``/tc_taxii`` endpoint appended to it.

 Example Requests and Responses
 ------------------------------